npm1514/zion-check/README.md

-# Contract Rummy
+# Zion's Check

 A multiplayer online card game built with Next.js.

 ## Overview

-This project is a web-based implementation of Contract Rummy, a popular card game variant.
+This project is a web-based implementation of Zion's Check, a popular card game variant.
 The game allows multiple players to join a game room and play together in real-time.

 ## Features